EXERCISE

 The properties of liquids are

 (i) Liquids have a definite volume, but no definite shape.
-They acquire

-the shape of the container in which they are kept.
+container in which they are kept.

 (ii) Liquids are negligibly compressible.